Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 ### Case 4: Conditional RTP Ports

-Last but not least, in this fourth testcase, a template parameter allows you to choose between a kernel that has RTP ports and another one which does not have these ports.
+Last but not least, in this fourth test case, a template parameter allows you to choose between a kernel that has runtime parameter (RTP) ports and another one which does not have these ports.

 ```C++
 template<bool HAS_RTPS>